daskol/typst-templates/cvpr/main.typ

 == Mathematics

+#indent
-Please number all of your sections and displayed equations as in these examples:
+Please number all of your sections and displayed equations as in these
+examples:

 $ E = m dot.c c^2 $ <eq:important>